QuickBooks Blog

 The Role of the Balance Sheet in Financial Statements

-• The income statement, on the other hand, is a financial statement that provides information regarding the amount of profit or loss your business entity has earned or incurred during an accounting period.
-Further, it helps in determining how the profit or loss was generated or incurred by your business entity.
+• An income statement, on the other hand, is a financial statement that provides information regarding the amount of profit or loss your business entity has earned or incurred during an accounting period.
+It also helps in determining how the profit or loss was generated or incurred by your business entity.
 For instance, the gross profit figure helps you to keep a check on the cost of goods and services that you provide as a business entity.
 Likewise, operating profit shows business profit before taking into account the impact of the financing activities.

 • The cash flow statement showcases cash inflows and cash outflows over an accounting period.
 It provides insights to interested parties, such as investors, who can understand the cash-generating ability of your business entity and how cash is utilised.